Art at the Library

 Also available to use is a small glass display case (optional) by our southeast fireplaces.
 The case has two shelves, both approximately 13 inches in height.

-(Glass art case; two shelves, both approximately 13 in. in height)
+(Glass art case; two shelves both approximately 13 in. in height)

-If interested in exhibiting at the Downtown Library, please email libask@siouxfalls.org or call 605-367-8720.
+If interested in exhibiting at the Downtown Library, please email library.ask@siouxfalls.gov or call 605-367-8700.

 Past artists include: Shaine Schroeder, Mavis Wolfgram, The Great Plains Watercolor Society, Leah Simmons, Jessie Rasche, Joan Putman, Karen Kinder, Stephen Randall, Siouxland Libraries staff members, teen art contest participants, and many more!